 For developers it also provides a solid, tried and tested code base on which to develop new WordPress child themes.
 This cuts down initial repetitive tasks that often come with creating a new website and drastically reduces development time, which in turn benefit’s both developer and client.
 Overall, once you are familiar with how the framework works it makes WordPress website development much, much easier.

 Frameworks are also throughly reviewed by the WordPress community and often develop their own, so they are much more likely to follow best practices, deliver excellent code quality and have fantastic support.

-The Genesis Framework is a WordPress framework made by Studiopress, a sister company of Copyblogger media.
-It’s one of the most popular WordPress frameworks on the market, and as such has had a lot written about it.
+The Genesis Framework is a WordPress framework owned by WP Engine.
+It’s one of the most popular WordPress frameworks avaialble, and has had a lot written about it.